Be sure you are familiar with the calendar's background before tackling an entry.

 Ideally an article title would relate to both the topic at hand as well as Christmas.
 This can be quite difficult so suitably geeky/punny titles only relating to the topic are also acceptable.

-Please consult this year and especially last year's entries for an idea of the writing style.
+Please consult the 2006 and especially 2005 calendars' entries for an idea of the writing style.
 We prefer entries that are a bit "tighter" than a typical magazine column about Perl i.e; Step-by-step annotation of the code sample's purpose/writing process should be avoided.
 Think "suitable for a quick break at work."
 There should generally be only a single code sample at the end of the article, which is commented as necessary and easy to understand after the body of the article has been read.
 The sample serves as a simple example of module use and a seed for cargo-culting by readers experimenting further with the featured module.
 Submissions requiring less editing are more likely to be accepted.

 Additional style considerations include: